Learning to Say NO in Relationships

 You may even feel a sense of emptiness because you are out of touch with your own values, beliefs, and goals to the point that you’re not even sure who you really are anymore.

-All of this can leave you feeling depressed, ashamed, hopeless, disappointed, and dissatisfied, but fortunately there are ways to begin to change your pattern of people-pleasing.
+All of this can leave you feeling depressed, ashamed, hopeless, disappointed, and dissatisfied, but fortunately there are ways to change your pattern of people-pleasing.

 So how can you stop the pattern of people-pleasing and start to prioritize your needs when you’ve spent most of your life ignoring them?

-Pause before committing.
 This can be challenging because the impulse to say yes or agree can seem almost automatic at times.
 Taking a pause before giving an answer to a request or demand allows you to slow down the process and think it through.
 If it’s appropriate, let the person know that you need some time to think about it first.
 You may still end up saying yes, and that’s ok, the goal is not to always say no, it is simply to make a thoughtful decision.
-(Of course, this strategy may not always be appropriate or adviseable.
-For instance, in the work place when you’re being asked to do one of your job requirements or in more urgent situations.)

 This can be difficult to bear but not impossible to overcome.
 Be prepared to do something to soothe yourself if you feel overwhelmed or guilty.
 Plan to give yourself a break or take a time out to take care of yourself.
 Take some deep breaths.
 Talk yourself through it.
 Remind yourself that your needs matter too and think about the positive impacts of saying no. Go for a walk.
 Talk to someone you trust.
 Whatever you need to do to safely soothe yourself and allow the feelings to pass.